DreamCoder123/All-Interview-Question/README.md

 Overriding possibility: Dependencies are specified using <constructor-arg> and <property>  settings that override autowiring.
 Data types restriction: Primitive data types, Strings, and Classes can’t be autowired.

+Spring Boot Interview Questions
+14. What do you understand by the term ‘Spring Boot’?
+Spring Boot is an open-source, java-based framework that provides support for Rapid Application Development and gives a platform for developing stand-alone and production-ready spring applications with a need for very few configurations.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features